What Is SBC of Soil?

 Safe Bearing Capacity of Soil

-Following are safe bearing capacity of soil for various soil types as per IS Code,
+here are some safe bearing capacity of soil as per IS Code

 1. Rock Type Soil

 |Rock without lamination and defects granite & diorite

 |Laminated rock, such as sandstone or limestone in sound condition

 |Residual deposits of shattered and broken bedrock and shale

 |Safe Bearing Capacity

 |Type of Foundation

 |i) Coarse compact and dry sand